 This veteran-owned company gives back by turning discarded military items into fashionable accessories

 The idea of turning “swords into ploughshares” — that is to say, converting military technology and/or equipment into materials with a peaceful civilian purpose — is a very old concept.
-The phrase itself is from the Bible’s Book of Isaiah 2:3-4:
+The phrase comes from the Bible’s Book of Isaiah 2:3-4:

 And He shall judge among the nations, and shall rebuke many people: and they shall beat their swords into plowshares, and their spears into pruning hooks: nation shall not lift up sword against nation, neither shall they learn war any more.